-Jointing is always one of the first steps when it comes to preparing a material for joining.
+Jointing is always one of the first steps when it comes to preparing material for joining.
 Before using a planer, it is recommended that the wood is properly jointed.
 If you are not in possession of a jointer table, then a quality job can still be completed by using your routing table.
-The idea being that the router table will be used in the same way you would with a jointer.
+The idea is that the router table will be used in the same way you would with a jointer.

 It is a very simple process to setup your router for jointing edges, follow the steps below to have your router jointing edges quickly and easily.